DavidOgalo/File_Search_Server/README.md

 ## Conclusion

-The `AS_IntroductoryTask` project provides an efficient solution for searching strings in large text files.
+The `File_Search_Server` project provides an efficient solution for searching strings in large text files.
 By benchmarking various algorithms, we have identified the most suitable algorithm for different scenarios.
 The project offers a robust framework for further enhancements and optimizations.